Ann Coulter's new book, ¡Adios America! The Left’s Plan To Turn Our Country Into A Third World Hell Hole, will be released on June 1, 2015.

 But with the apocryphal University of Virginia gang rape, lefties started in right away with the "I guess we'll never know what happened" rewrite.

-described the reporter's investigative technique:
+As the CJR described the reporter's investigative technique:

 "Erdely asked Jackie for introductions to friends and family.
 She asked for text messages to confirm parts of Jackie's account, for records from Jackie's employment at the aquatic center and for health records.
 She even asked to examine the bloodstained red dress Jackie said she had worn on the night she said she was attacked."

 So as you can see, Erdely is a tough-minded journalist, who went the extra mile to nail down the truth.
 Yes, she ASKED for all this stuff.

 And what did she get?
 Only this: Jackie produced her freshman-year suitemate who "confirmed"—in the words of the CJR—"that in January 2013, four months after the alleged attack, Jackie had told her that she had been gang-raped."